Welcome to Michigan!

 When one thinks about the University of Michigan, two defining characteristics that come to mind are community and leadership.
 So too are the defining characteristics of our Hillel and what we provide for Jewish students on campus.

-Michigan Hillel is unparalleled in terms of its size, diversity and quality of programming.
-Our Hillel supports 45+ independent student groups for our 6.500 Jewish students on campus – spanning the full breadth of Jewish life.
+Michigan Hillel is unparalleled in terms of its size, diversity, and quality of programming.
+Our Hillel supports over 40 independent student groups for our 6,500 Jewish students on campus – spanning the full breadth of Jewish life.
 Each group provides opportunities for students to become involved as leaders, driving the programming and decision-making forward for their group and community.
-Students build leadership, engagement, and community-organizing skills through our Hillel that benefit them in their roles on campus, in finding employment, and in life long after they graduate.
+Students build leadership, engagement, and community-organizing skills through our Hillel that benefits them in their roles on campus, in finding employment, and in life long after they graduate.

-You can come to Hillel to hang out, catch a movie, eat delicious meals, study, hold a group meeting or do yoga.
+You can come to Hillel to do just about anything – like hang out, eat delicious meals, study, hold a group meeting, and enjoy our backyard.
 But Hillel is not just confined to our building.
-You can experience Hillel in coffee shops, in residence halls, on the diag, in your own home, in Israel or in Detroit.
+You can experience Hillel in coffee shops, in residence halls, on the diag, in your own home, in Israel, or in Detroit.
 Drop in or contact us to learn more about how to get connected.
 Or come to us with a new idea we can help you grow for your community.
 Hillel is what you make it.

 The mission of Michigan Hillel is to enrich the lives of Jewish students so that they may enrich the Jewish people and the world.

 Hillel at the University of Michigan was the third Hillel Foundation in North America, established in 1926.
 Our Hillel has been housed at two locations at the University before moving into what was a house at 1429 Hill Street in 1942.
 The house was replaced by a large building in 1951 and that building, in turn, was replaced by the present Mandell L. Berman Center in 1988.